 Thomas Edison tried 1,000 different ideas and failed at each one before he finally succeeded in creating the light bulb.
 I’m sure glad Edison didn’t give up.
 If he had, I might be writing this on paper instead of a computer!

-I am able to follow through on most of my ideas because I don’t look at the possibility of failure as a bad thing but rather a learning opportunity.
+I am able to follow through on most of my ideas because I don’t look at the possibility of failure as a bad thing but rather as a learning opportunity.
 In addition, when I succeed, the struggles and failures make it much, much sweeter.

 Someone once said something like this.
 “If you haven’t been in the valleys of life, you’ll never know the true joy of reaching the peaks.”